-Targets chronic lymphocytic leukemia (CLL)
+Treakisym targeting chronic lymphocytic leukemia (CLL)

-Astellas' European subsidiary has obtained approval in the US and the EU to market bendamustine for the indication of untreated CLL.
+Astellas' European subsidiary has obtained approval in the US and the EU to market Treakisym for the indication of untreated CLL.
 In Japan, Treakisym was designated as an orphan drug (drug for the treatment of rare diseases) in June 2012 by the Review Committee on Unapproved or Off-Label Drugs with High Medical Needs after it was determined that this drug met critical demand for new therapies to treat CLL.

-R&D status: application in Q1 FY12/16, approval expected in FY12/16 or FY12/17
+R&D status: application in FY12/15

 The use of Treakisym to treat CLL has already been approved in the US and Europe.
-In May 2013, SymBio initiated a pivotal phase II trial for Treakisym in CLL as a joint project with Eisai.
-With patient enrollment completed in November 2014, the company plans to submit an application to market the drug in Q1 FY12/16, expecting to receive approval in FY12/16 or FY12/17.
+In October 2015, SymBio completed a pivotal phase II trial for Treakisym in CLL as a joint project with Eisai.
+In light of the phase II results, an application for approval was made in December 2015.
+Approval is planned to be obtained in FY12/16.